Tuesday, July 1, 2025

 2016 Fuqua

-Aside from the fact that the original Kurosawa is legendary and influential in a way none of the derivative movies could possible be, here are a few interesting observation we had as a family:
+Aside from the fact that the original Kurosawa is legendary and influential in a way none of the derivative movies could possibly be, here are a few interesting observations we had as a family:

 Classic -----------------------------------------------------------------> Modern